gtmoose32/pipeline-framework-di/README.md

 ## What is it?

-Pipeline Framework Dependency Injection is a set of libraries providing component resoulution implementations for [Pipeline Framework](https://github.com/gtmoose32/pipeline-framework) using some popular dependency injection (IOC) containers.
+Pipeline Framework Dependency Injection is a set of libraries which extends the [Pipeline Framework](https://github.com/gtmoose32/pipeline-framework) in order to utilize some popular dependency injection (IOC) containers.

 Examples in the [wiki](https://github.com/gtmoose32/pipeline-framwork-di/wiki).